monodara/PeacoPlaza-Frontend/README.md

 # E-commerce Website

-This project is a website of an e-commerce business using fake data from the API [https://fakeapi.platzi.com/](https://fakeapi.platzi.com/).
+This project is the frontend part of the fullstack [e-commerce website - PeacoPlaza development](https://github.com/monodara/Ecommerce_FullStack).
 It allows users to search products, add items to wishlist and cart, review the cart.
 It also allows Admin roles to manage the products (creating new items, updating or deleting items.)
+The project is deployed at [https://monodara.github.io/PeacoPlaza-Frontend/].

 ## Feautres